 Fenestraria baby toes really does look a bit like the tiny digits of an infant.
 The succulent plant is also known as living stones, with larger plants producing small rock-like protuberant leaves.
 In fact, it shares the same family as Lithops, which is also referred to as living stones.
 The plant is widely available at nurseries and a live object of artistic interest.
 Instructions on how to grow a baby toes plant are easy enough for children and young people, who adore the fascinating little plant.

-Baby Toes Succulent Description
+Baby Toes Succulent Plants

 Baby toes plants (Fenestraria rhopalophylla) are native to subtropical desert zones.
 They require bright sun and moderate water in well-drained soil with plenty of gritty matter.
 Mother Nature engineered them to be very tolerant of low nutrient soils with extreme weather conditions.

 The perennial succulents form columns of leaves that are thick and rise up like small toes with flattened tops.
 The tops possess a translucent membrane over the top of the leaf.
 The vertical leaves may be mistaken for stems but are really modified foliage.
-Baby toes succulent may be mottled, grayish green to fully gray or even brown.
+Baby toes succulents may be mottled, grayish green to fully gray or even brown.

 Baby Toes Plant Propagation